Mounjaro Lawsuits

 Mounjaro Class Action Lawsuit

-If a new Mounjaro class action MDL is created, all Mounjaro lawsuits pending in federal courts nationwide will be consolidated before a single judge.
-The consolidated cases will then go through a collective discovery phase.
+So all Mounjaro lawsuits pending in federal courts nationwide are consolidated before a single judge in Pennsylvania.
+The consolidated cases are now in a collective discovery phase.
 At the end of the discovery phase, a handful of representative cases will be selected from the group for trial.
 These are known as bellwether trials.
 The test trial results are supposed to give the parties an idea of what to expect if all the cases go to trial so that they can negotiate a global settlement.

 Estimated Settlement Amounts for a Mounjaro Lawsuit